davamigo/kafka-streams-poc/README.md

 - **`t.commercial-order-lines.split`**: Commercial order lines.
 The key is the commercial order uuid.
 - **`t.purchase-order-lines.aggregated`**: Purchase order lines created from the aggregation of commercial order lines per country day and product.
 The key is the concatenation of `contry-code`, `date(yyyy-mm-dd)` and `product-uuid`.
 - **`t.purchase-orders.generated`**: Purchase orders with all the purchase order lines per country and day.
 The key is the concatenation of `contry-code` and `date(yyyy-mm-dd)`.
-- **`t.warehouse-order-lines.matched`**: Warehouse order lines generated from the purchase order line, matched with the `product-legacy-id`.
+- **`t.warehouse-order-lines.generated`**: Warehouse order lines generated from the purchase order line.
 The key is uuid of the warehouse order line.
+- **`t.warehouse-order-lines.matched`**: Warehouse order lines matched with the `product-legacy-id`.
+The key is uuid of the warehouse order line.
-- **`t.warehouse-order-lines.unmatched`**: Warehouse order lines generated from the purchase order line, not matched with the `product-legacy-id`.
+- **`t.warehouse-order-lines.unmatched`**: Warehouse order lines not matched with the `product-legacy-id`.
 The key is uuid of the warehouse order line.
 - **`t.warehouse-order-lines.recovered`**: Warehouse order lines not matched but recovered with the `product-legacy-id`.
 The key is uuid of the warehouse order line.
 - **`t.warehouse-order-lines.failed`**: Warehouse order lines not matched neither recovered.
 The key is uuid of the warehouse order line.
 - **`t.warehouse-order-lines.new`**: Merge result from warehouse order lines matched and recovered.
 The key is uuid of the warehouse order line.